tenglab/DASE/README.md

 # DASE
-R package used to categorize and rank super-enhancer (SE) subtle differences in two conditions.
+R package used to categorize and rank super-enhancer (SE) internal differences in two conditions.

 DASE R package: